Kohl's differentiates with 42% profit push

 Providing a context for the Kohl's numbers, a handful of other major retailers, some of the starriest names in the retail firmament, turned in first-quarter performances that range from the respectable to the wretched.
 Just consider, for example: Wal-Mart, the world's largest retailer, its profits up a skimpy 4.1 percent; Target held to a gain of 6.2 percent; Kmart posted a loss of $25 million; Ames was in the red to the tune of 27.7 million; Penney earned a meager $41 million, just five percent of Kohl's profit; Sears profits were off by 25.1 percent; and Saks earnings declined by 21.7 percent.

-Keeping a mindful eye on overhead, Kohl's pared its costs by 30 basis points, to 22.7 percent of sales from 23.0 percent a year ago.
+Keeping a mindful eye on overhead, Kohl's pared its costs by 30 basis points, to 22.7 percent of sales form 23.0 percent a year ago.

 Remarkably, stockpiles grew more slowly than sales, as inventories moved up by 14.0 percent, compared with the 21.1 percent increase in sales.

-Looking ahead, Kohl's is rapidly adding new units: two stores in El Paso, TX, in August, and two more in Chicago.
-In October, Kohl's plans to open 24 new stores, including three more in Atlanta; four in the Oklahoma City market; three in the Austin, TX, market; six in the Midwest; and eight more sprinkled across the nation.
+Looking ahead, Kohl's is rapidly adding new units: two stor3es in El Paso, TX, in August, and two more in Chicago.
+In October, Kohl's plans to open 24 new stores, including three more in Atlanta; four in the Oklahome City market; three in the Austin, TX, market; six in the Midwest; and eight more sprinkled across the nation.
+Next year, Kohl's plans to add 70 new stores, increasing its penetration into the Northeast with an entry into the Boston market and expanding its presence in Texas with a major entry into Houston.